mohammad-husaini/book-api/README.md

 The API is designed to handle appropriate status codes and error scenarios.
 If a request is made to a non-existing endpoint, the API will respond with a 404 Not Found status code.
 Additionally, specific error messages will be returned for various validation and handling errors, such as trying to retrieve a non-existing book or providing invalid data for book creation and update.

-## Testing with Postman

-You can use Postman to test the API endpoints.
-Import the provided `BookManagementAPI.postman_collection.json` into Postman to access the pre-configured requests.

 ## Conclusion